 By Zhang Yu

 The New Testament records: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12). “the same yesterday, and to day, and for ever” (Hebrews 13:8).
-Like many Christians, I thought that the Lord was the Savior and God could only be called Jesus.
-But I recalled that the Old Testament says: “I, even I, am the LORD; and beside me there is no savior” (Isaiah 43:11).
-In the Age of Law, God personally told people that the name Jehovah was His name and would last forever.
+So, I thought that the Lord was the name of God, which would never change.
+But I recalled that the Old Testament says: “I, even I, am Jehovah; and beside me there is no savior” (Isaiah 43:11).
+“This is my name for ever, and this is my memorial to all generations” (Exodus 3:15).
+In the Age of Law, God personally told people that Jehovah was His name forever, and that apart from Him there was no Savior.
 However, why did God’s name become Jesus when He was incarnated to do the work of redemption in the Age of Grace?
-Which is actually God’s name, Jehovah or Jesus?
-The questions puzzled me all along.
+Which one is God’s name, Jehovah or Jesus?
+These questions puzzled me for a long time.